SpellholdStudios/MazzyFriendship/README.md

 ##### Version 3.1 (August 19, 2017)

 - Fixed a missing token in one of the dialogues.
-- Added German translation - Kerzenburgforum.
+- Added German translation: Kerzenburgforum.

 ##